- Curriculum Vitæ

-This paper is an attempt at both a historically grounded theory and a theoretically grounded history of monetary exchange and its relation to the complexity of social organization.
-Taking evidence from anthropology, cognitive science, and evolutionary biology, it conceives of exchange institutions as involving a tradeoff between fixed and marginal cognitive costs.
-Up-front investment in increasingly higher fixed-cost exchange institutions lowers marginal costs of exchange, resulting in increasing returns to the division of labor.
-Those costs account for the persistence of more or less direct barter in more primitive societies, despite the “inevitability” of monetary exchange that seems to be a feature of Menger’s story in “On the Origin of Money”.
+This paper relates Smith’s dictum that “the division of labor is limited by the extent of the market” to evidence from anthropology and sociobiology to offer an increasing returns model of the evolution of exchange institutions from autarky, through various intermediate stages, and finally to monetary exchange as the extent of the market grows.
+Exchange institutions will involve a tradeoff between fixed and marginal cognitive costs: up-front investment in increasingly higher fixed-cost exchange institutions lowers marginal costs of exchange, resulting in increasing returns to the division of labor.
+Those costs account for the persistence of more or less direct barter in more primitive societies, despite the “inevitability” of monetary exchange that seems to be a feature of traditional models of the origin of money.
 In identifying the relevant fixed costs of money and its institutional substitutes throughout the world, the paper advances a framework through which the successes and failures of modern development can be understood.

 The eclipse of capital-theoretic explanations of depressions by more straightforward monetary explanations in the decades following the Great Depression has obscured important questions that were asked by the older theory, even if it did not answer them satisfactorily.
 This paper offers an account of asset bubbles based in the dynamics of the asset’s moneyness, or liquidity.
 In doing so, it subsumes both the attribution of depression to an excess demand for money (and explains how this can be true despite central banks’ scrupulousness in avoiding falls in the money stock), and the observation of systematic capital misallocation over the course of the business cycle.